 Could children be the policy makers of today, today?
-Behavioural economists are praised for explaining some of the obvious causes of human behaviour, and rightfully so.
+Behavioral economists are praised for explaining some of the obvious causes of human behavior, and rightfully so.
 Although, most often it is the thing right under our nose that goes unnoticed.
 Children however seem immune to this lapse in judgement.

 Born with the innate ability to process simple economic transactions, perhaps our ‘matured’ minds have come to over-complicate economic thought.
 For example, one day while driving through a suburb under the sweltering July sun, a young purveyor of lemonade set up shop on the front lawn of his family’s home, selling lemonade for 50 cents/glass.
 Directly next to his table was a boy of a similar age advertising ‘Joe’s Iced Tea’, and at only 40 cents/cup it was a steal.
 This is the greatest example of a competitive microeconomic pricing strategy I’ve ever seen, especially from an 8 year old.
 I propose it is I who misbehaves as a student of economics, and that the 40 cents I paid Joe isn’t nearly as valuable as the 2 cents he gave me.